 Latin American Countries

 Latin America, Hispanic, South America.
 These are different terms that may seem confusing to people who are not yet familiar.
-Before learning about the languages people speak across this continent, let me quickly explain the difference between these terms, as you will see in the article.
+Before learning about the spoken languages in Latin America, let me quickly explain the difference between these terms, as you will see in the article.

 Hispanic is widely used to refer to countries where the Spanish language predominates.
 You can also use the word to refer to a culture or people who speak Spanish.

 South America is part of The Americas continent.
 As its name suggests, it is the South part of the continent.
 Its countries are Colombia, Venezuela, Guyana, Suriname, French Guiana, Brazil, Ecuador, Peru, Bolivia, Chile, Argentina, Paraguay, and Uruguay.

 Then there is North America which compromises Canada, the United States, and Mexico.
 Other countries from the continent are usually considered North or Central America, such as Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama, Cuba, Dominican Republic, Jamaica, Haiti, The Bahamas, Trinidad and Tobago, and other Caribbean countries.

 Now that you have learned these basics, let’s dive into the languages spoken explicitly in the Latin American region.

 What Are The Spoken Languages In Latin America?

 Español — Spanish (Países Hispanos – Hispanic Countries)

 Spanish is a Romance language that came to Latin America from Spain during the colonial era.
 It is a widely spoken language in Latin America, except in Brazil and several other countries like Guyana and Suriname.
 More than 60% of people in the Latin American region speak Spanish as their first language.